-Dr. Nicholas Frisch, an orthopedic surgeon who focuses on knee and hip replacement surgery at Ascension Crittendon Hospital in Rochester Michigan joined me on a podcast to talk about pre-hab (what patients need to know and do before they go in for elective surgery) and rehab (what they should do to get better quickly after the surgery).
+Dr. Nicholas Frisch, an orthopedic surgeon who focuses on knee and hip replacement surgery at Ascension Crittendon Hospital in Rochester Michigan joined me on a podcast to talk about PeerWell, a joint replacement surgery app.
+We talked about pre-hab – what patients need to know and do before they go in for elective surgery.
+And, we also discussed rehab – what they should do to get better quickly after the surgery.

-Here’s what we talked about (transcription has been condensed and edited for readability):
+Here’s the transcript of our conversation.
+I has been condensed and edited for readability.

 Pat: Nick, please explain the need for pre-hab.